PHILOSOPHY

 We encourage runners and volunteers to forge new friendships, share stories, and generally care for each other on and off the trail.

 We want to provide runners of all abilities, shapes and sizes opportunities to enjoy their time as explorers on unique adventures.
-It is what informs our ego-adverse approach and allows us to facilitate a more welcoming community where all runners are recognized.
+It is what informs our ego-averse approach and allows us to facilitate a more welcoming community where all runners are recognized.
 No one is just a bib number.

 It’s more important to us to know the answer to “Did you have a good time?” than “What was your time?”
 In fact, we don’t even have a podium.
 Our special race awards are for overcoming adversity and being DFL (dead…last).